SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/mimecast.md

 <img src={useBaseUrl('img/integrations/saas-cloud/mimecast-logo.png')} alt="icon" width="50"/>

 The Sumo Logic app for Mimecast enables you to leverage advanced security monitoring and analytics capabilities for Mimecast data.
 Mimecast is a cloud-based cybersecurity platform that ensures email security, continuity, and archiving.
-The Mimecast app for Sumo Logic is a powerful tool for monitoring and analyzing Mimecast email data, helping you to identify potential threats and improve your email security posture.
+Our app is a powerful tool for monitoring and analyzing Mimecast email data, helping you to identify potential threats and improve your email security posture.

 Key features of the Mimecast app include:
 - **Email Traffic Monitoring**: Monitor message traffic for both delivered and received emails with a detailed overview of each stage.